 - Investing in El Salvador is easy because of the availability of industrial buildings in the country.
 There is an ample inventory of space in the country’s free trade zones (FTZs).
 Companies operating in these specially designated areas benefit from an incentive that exempts companies from income taxes for eight years.
 During a subsequent four-year period, taxes are reduced by fifty percent.
 Some of the services that are offered in free trade zones in El Salvador include on-site customs, recruitment of personnel, security, fire prevention infrastructure, wastewater treatment, telecommunications infrastructure, exterior lighting, training of employees, medical clinic, and cafeteria services.

 - El Salvador offers a legal framework and package of incentives that protect and benefit companies that are investing in El Salvador.
-This includes the nation’s Investment Law, Free Trade Zone Law, and the Law of International Services.
+This includes the nation’s Investment Law, Free Trade Zone Law, and the International Services Law.

-- El Salvador’s Labor Law balances workers rights and the interests of employers.
+- El Salvador’s Labor Law balances workers’ rights and the interests of employers.
 In general terms, the relationship between labor and management is a positive one.
-El Salvador has not experienced any major legal disputes or workers’ strikes.
+El Salvador has not experienced any major legal disputes or workers’ strikes in recent years.

 - Institutions of higher learning in El Salvador provide a base of technical and professional workers for companies that are involved in investing in El Salvador.
-The nation has 24 universities, 11 specialized schools and 6 technical institutes that serve the educational needs of its students.
+The nation has 24 universities, 11 specialized schools, and 6 technical institutes that serve the instruction needs of its students.
 Each year El Salvador’s system of higher education equips 22,400 new workers to fill technical and professional positions.

 - Companies that wish to provide on the job training can seek assistance from the Salvadoran Institute of Professional Formation (INSAFORP).
 INSAFORP is an autonomous government agency that works to provide the human capital that is required to grow El Salvador’s economy.
 Foreign companies investing in El Salvador can receive funds to finance the training of their workers.